 A more common problem is having a drone that turns on but simply won’t take off from the ground.
 There is a whole range of problems why this might be, some more serious than simply not turning on.

 The reason why your drone won’t take off from the ground could be a software problem or hardware issue.
-You could start by running this drone troubleshooting checklist, but the issue isn’t always apparent.
+You could start by running this Trusted SourceDrone Troubleshooting - iFixit Help on troubleshooting most common drone issues. www.ifixit.com , but the issue isn’t always apparent.
 Instead, try to work back from the problem toward the cause and solution.

 1. The Drone is Warming Up